davidkhala/delphi-fabric/README.md

 - migrate to use make file instead of ./install.sh
 - chaincode partial update: not all peers upgrade to latest chaincode, is it possible that old chaincode still work with inappropriate endorsement config
-- merge diagnose cc and admin cc
+- merge diagnose cc and admin cc : move couchDBIndex into nodejs
 ## New feature, patch required for node-sdk

 - feature: implement configtx in node-sdk??